 Last week I enjoyed a few days off.

-In between swims and playtime with my daughter, Sophie, I caught up on my favourite blogs and books.
+In between swims and cycling, I caught up on my favourite blogs and books.

 One piece was by multi-billionaire investor and philanthropist David Booth, Executive Chairman of Dimensional, after whom the ‘University of Chicago Booth School of Business’ is named.

 The 50-year battle for a better way to invest